aetherbird/auto_compressor/README.md

 ## How to Use

-Once you've installed the auto_compressor, you can use the following command to compress your videos:
+Once you've installed go and cloned the auto_compressor program, you can use the following command to compress your videos:

 ```bash
 go run auto_compressor.go <input_file.mp4> <desired_output_size_MB>